wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 The best way to work around this problem is to deploy Outlook for iOS to the device.
 Outlook has full support for OME encrypted messages.

-If you can't deploy Outlook but you want iOS Mail users to be able to see the contents of these messages, you can configure Exchange Online to decrypt the messages before they are sent to the iOS device.
+If you can't deploy Outlook but you want iOS Mail users to be able to see the contents of these messages, you can configure Exchange Online to decrypt the messages before they're sent to the iOS device.

 > [!IMPORTANT]
 > If you enable service-side decryption of message for iOS devices, messages are no longer protected on those devices.
 Your sensitive data can be intercepted as it's sent over the network.
 Be sure that this behavior is what you want before you enable this setting.